soo_editarea Page 1 of 2

 Txp tag highlighting

-By default the plugin uses EditArea’s HTML highlighting for Page Template and Form editing, giving Txp tags the same highlight color as HTML tags.
-To have Txp tags appear in a different color, follow the installation/configuration instructions above for adding the txp.js file.
+By default the plugin uses EditArea’s HTML highlighting for Page Template and Form editing, giving Txp tags the same highlight colour as HTML tags.
+To have Txp tags appear in a different colour, follow the installation/configuration instructions above for adding the txp.js file.
 (If you later upgrade the EditArea files you will have to remember to preserve this file.)

 Known issues